 Rich in visual imagery and music, William Kentridge: Anything Is Possible intimately documents the acclaimed South African artist’s working processes in a wide variety of media—from drawing and paper cutouts, to film and performance, to staging the Shostakovich opera The Nose for its world premiere at the Metropolitan Opera.
 Presented by Art21, the film will have its national prime-time PBS premiere October 21, 2010.
 (2010, 55 min.
 Dirs: Susan Sollins and Charles Atlas)

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for $3 after 6:00pm.
+Parking is available under the museum for a flat fee of $3 after 6PM.

 Additional support is provided by Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, an anonymous donor, the Hammer Programs Committee, and Susan and Leonard Nimoy.